andlabs/libui/doc/controls.md

 uiControl *uiNewControl(uint32_t type, void *initData);
 ```

-`uiNewControl()` creates a new `uiControl` of the given type with the given data.
+`uiNewControl()` creates a new `uiControl` of the given type.

-This function is meant for control implementations to use in the implementation of dedicated creation functions; for instance, `uiNewButton()` calls `uiNewControl()`, passing in the appropriate values for `initData`.
+This function is meant for control implementations to use in the implementation of dedicated creation functions; for instance, `uiNewButton()` calls `uiNewControl()`, passing in the appropriate values for `initData`. `initData` is, in turn, passed to the control's `Init()` method, and its format is generally internal to the control.
 Normal users should not call this function.

 It is a programmer error to pass an invalid value for either `type` or `initData`.